isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2022-04-12-post-BiblioAsia Apr 2022.md

 <a style="text-decoration: none; font-weight: bold;" href="/apr-to-jun-2022/vol-18/issue-1/rubber-latex-paper">Printed on Rubber Latex Paper</a><br>An innovation patented in 1920 produced paper that was more durable, had greater tensile strength and was
 resistant to folding. *Alex Teoh* has the details.

-<a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/empress-asia">The Final Hours of the Empress of Asia
+<a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/empress-asia">Flower Power: Singapore’s Orchid Diplomacy
-</a><br>*Dan Black* recounts the final hours of this troopshipas she sank near Sultan Shoal Lighthouse off Tuas in February 1942.
+</a><br>Singapore names orchid hybrids after foreign dignitaries and important guests to the Singapore Botanic Gardens. *Rebecca Tan* tells us more.

 <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/jurong-drive-in-cinema">Movies Beneath a Starry, Starry Night
 </a><br>In the 1970s, Jurong Drive-in Cinema drew in the crowds, at least while the novelty lasted. *Sharon Teng* reminisces its glory days.